In the guide

 Appropriate storage information (such as 'keep chilled after purchase') should be provided.

-For local public markets or car boot sales, eggs must be individually stamped with a code that states the production site and farming method.
+Eggs must be individually stamped with a code that states the producer code and farming method.
 A notice must be displayed explaining the meaning of the letters and numbers that form the code stamped on the egg.

 The farming method codes are as follows: